I saw this book in the airport bookstore, and bought it for my Kindle. I love reading on my Kindle, […] View Post →

 Fiction

-My 25 year old son, who just graduated from law school, was my companion as we watched all of the […] View Post →
+My 25 year old son, who just graduated from law school, was my companion as we watched all of the Lord of the Rings movies come out during his time […] View Post →

 The Hunger Games, Catching Fire and Mockingjay